rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: February 27, 2017

+- [x] Markdown Previewer in React

+**Thoughts**

+Finally got that Markdown Previewer up and running.
+I want to do a few things to make it just a little different from what I've seen others do before I put it out there though.
+Also need to figure out how to deploy to github pages exactly. 🤔

+I also need to figure out how to make it work on codepen.
+Seems like it was way easier to make locally.

+Yea, I use emoticons in this log a lot now.
+It's fun.

 ### Day 53: February 26, 2017

 - [x] 50 minutes learning some more React

 **Thoughts**